TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-5.md

 We've added two new attributes to `Entity`: `name` and `blocks_movement`. `name` is straightforward: it's what the Entity is called. `blocks_movement` describes whether or not this `Entity` can be moved over or not.
 Enemies will have `blocks_movement` set to `True`, while in the future, things like consumable items and equipment will be set to `False`.

-Notice that' we've also provided defaults for each of the attributes in the `__init__` function as well, whereas we were not before.
+Notice that we've also provided defaults for each of the attributes in the `__init__` function as well, whereas we were not before.
 This is because we'll soon not need to pass `x` and `y` during the initialization.
 More on that in a second.

 The more complex section is the `spawn` method.
 It takes the `GameMap` instance, along with `x` and `y` for locations.
 It then creates a `clone` of the instance of `Entity`, and assigns the `x` and `y` variables to it (this is why we don't need `x` and `y` in the initializer anymore, they're set here).
 It then adds the entity to the `gamemap`'s entities, and returns the `clone`.